CompPhysics/QuantumComputingMachineLearning/README.md

 ## February 24-28, 2025.
 Quantum gates and circuits and Quantum Fourier Transform and Hamiltonians
   - Quantum gates and operations and simple quantum algorithms
   - Discussion of the VQE algorithm and discussions of project 1
-  - Video of lecture at https://youtu.be/PW1mOn3E4eQ
+  - Video of lecture at https://youtu.be/
   - Whiteboard	notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2025/NotesFebruary26.pdf
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week6

 ##  March 3-7, 2025.
 Algorithms for solving quantum mechanical problems.
-  - VQE, Variational Quantum Eigensolver and discussion of codes
+  - VQE and adaptive VQE, Variational Quantum Eigensolver and discussion of codes
   - Simulations of  of Hamiltonians, focus on the one-qubit Hamiltonian
   - Discussion of project 1
   - Video of lecture